aquasecurity/defsec/avd_docs/aws/s3/AVD-AWS-0092/docs.md

-Buckets should have logging enabled so that access can be audited.
+Buckets should not have ACLs that allow public access

 ### Impact